ashiq24/BEENE/README.md

 bt = bt.todense()

 # Number of classes in biological variables is 2.
-# So creating one-hot vector is not necessery
+# So creating one-hot vector is not necessary

 ```